Immigration and Protection Tribunal: Civil War

 The RSAA reviewed these claims and affirmed its long standing position that there are only four situations which equate to a failure of state protection: persecution committed by the state; persecution condoned by the state; persecution tolerated by the state and persecution not condoned and not tolerated by the state but nevertheless present because the state either refuses or is unable to offer adequate protection.
 However, the RSAA also looked at how, in a civil war situation, a claimant can connect their anticipated harm with their race, religion, nationality, membership of a particular social group or political opinion.
 The RSAA said that a distinction must be made between equality of risk of harm with equality of reason for that harm.
 The view of the RSAA was that a person at real risk of serious harm for reason of his or her religion should not have to establish that he or she is more at risk of serious harm for reason of religion than others who are equally at real risk of serious harm for reason of their religion.
-In other words, the RSAA believed there was no requirement for a differerential impact as suggested by Lord Lloyd above.
+In other words, the RSAA believed there was no requirement for a differential impact as suggested by Lord Lloyd above.